Office of International Relations

 2. Passport

-4. A copy of Admission Certificate issued by our Graduate School.
+4. Copy of your Admission Certificate issued by our Graduate School

 6. Academic Transcript (for degree-course students) or Certificate of Research Subject (for research students)